emergentworks/curriculum/code/chrome-extension-text-replace/README.md

+This is hosted as [glitch](https://women-not-females-start.glitch.me/) project but you can adapt it for github / just a folder on the computer.

 # women-not-females-extension

 This is a sample text-replacer chrome extension that replaces 'females' with 'women' on twitter.
 This is the final product of a chrome extension workshop taught at [Afrotectopia](https://www.afrotectopia.com/).